davidmogar/ok/README.md

 theme: dmg_blue
 ```

-The available themes can be checked by listing the files inside the `files/themes` directory in any customizable role like <a href="roles/alacritty">alacritty</a>.
+The list of available themes can be checked by listing the files inside the `files/themes` directory in any customizable role such as <a href="roles/alacritty">alacritty</a>.

 ## License